Last Updated: 04/12/2021

 Equipment Options.
 Here are my opinions on some of the options available when buying/building a water maker system.
 These ideas are based on what I have read and discussed with many knowledgeable water maker people.

-The HP Pump.
+The High Pressure Pump.
 Cat, Giant, HyPro and several others make good plunger pumps that can be used for a water maker system.
 I originally installed a two plunger Grainger Teel 2P414D (made by Hypro as a 2230B-P) mainly because it was available used at a good price from a friend.
 It turned out to be barely adequate for our 40 GPH system.

 Because I wanted better flow for good scouring and to ensure full output from the membranes I have since installed a 3 plunger pump (the Hypro 2345B-P, rated at 4.7 GPM but really producing 5 GPM, about $325 new on the internet at www.deindustrial.com June 2008).
 This also allows me to retain the smaller pump with the same mounting foot print as a backup. (note: as of 2010, deindustrial is out of business, see our Watermaker Links for updated source).